What is the European Baccalaureate?

 Applicants must apply to Danish Universities before 15th March but can submit their final diploma up until 5th July, which is the same deadline for applicants with a leaving qualification from a Danish upper secondary school.

 Students receive mandatory careers guidance sessions in S3, S4, S5 and S6.
 These sessions are aimed at helping students make the right subject choices for S6 and S7 and ensure they know what is required to pursue the post-secondary education of their choice.
 In S5, S6 and S7, study guidance is delivered in cooperation with an external counsellor from Studievalg København with a focus on guidance on admission to Danish and international universities.

 Access to universities in other EU member states

 You can read more about the equivalence tables and access requirements for higher education in other EU countries in this document: https://www.eursc.eu/Documents/2014-03-D-25-en-5.pdf

 The EB is also recognised by universities in countries outside the EU, including:

-More information about the European Baccalaureate programme
+More information about the EB programme

 To read more about the European Baccalaureate, please visit the website of the European Schools.